6th Summit of the Americas: U.S. security misconduct

 United States Secret Service personnel, who were in the country to protect the president, brought prostitutes into their hotel before the president arrived.
-Though Colombian police said that five people were involved, a preliminary investigation by the United States Southern Command suggested that eleven people could have been involved.
-They had their top-secret security clearances revoked, had to turn in their agency-issued BlackBerrys, were sent back from the summit and placed on administrative leave.
-The decision to send the agents back to the United States was initiated by the head of the Secret Service's field office in Miami, Paula Reid, who served as liaison between the Secret Service, local governments and other U.S. agencies involved in preparing for President Obama's visit to Colombia, after she received rumours of an unpaid prostitute knocking on doors and yelling in the hallway of a neighbouring hotel.
+Though Colombian police said that five people were involved, a preliminary investigation by the United States Southern Command suggested that 11 people could have been involved.
+They had their top-secret security clearances revoked, had to turn in their agency-issued BlackBerrys, were sent back from the summit, and were placed on administrative leave.
+The decision to send the agents back to the United States was initiated by the head of the Secret Service's field office in Miami, Paula Reid, who served as liaison between the Secret Service, local governments, and other U.S. agencies involved in preparing for President Obama's visit to Colombia after she received rumours of an unpaid prostitute knocking on doors and yelling in the hallway of a neighbouring hotel.

-According to ABC News, some Secret Service personnel are now also under investigation for possible drug use in Colombia.
-The Secret Service is expected to conduct polygraph examinations with the agents involved in the scandal, which also allegedly involves at least 10 members of the U.S. military who were working in a support role.
+According to ABC News, some Secret Service personnel were also under investigation for possible drug use in Colombia.
+The Secret Service was expected to conduct polygraph examinations with the agents involved in the scandal, which also allegedly involved at least 10 members of the U.S. military who were working in a support role.
 Three of the agents were said to be leaving the agency.
-The agency's Assistant Director Paul Morrissey said that "although the Secret Service's investigation into allegations of misconduct by its employees in Cartagena, Colombia, is in its early stages, and is still ongoing, three of the individuals involved will separate or are in the process of separating from the agency" and add that one supervisor would take early retirement while another was sacked and a third had already resigned.
-Obama said that he would be "angry" if the reports are true after being briefed by the Secret Service director Mark Sullivan, Morrissey announced that three more agents had chosen to resign, while another agent was implicated as part of the scandal.
-The United States Armed Forces also said that it was investigating suspects from all branches of the military: six suspects from the United States Army's 7th Special Forces Group; two people from the United States Marine Corps; two people from the United States Navy; and another from the United States Air Force over misconduct.
+The agency's Assistant Director Paul Morrissey said that "although the Secret Service's investigation into allegations of misconduct by its employees in Cartagena, Colombia, is in its early stages, and is still ongoing, three of the individuals involved will separate or are in the process of separating from the agency", and added that one supervisor would take early retirement while another was sacked and a third had already resigned.
+Obama said that he would be "angry" if the reports were true.
+After being briefed by the Secret Service director Mark Sullivan, Morrissey announced that three more agents had chosen to resign, while another agent was implicated as part of the scandal.
+The United States Armed Forces also said that it was investigating suspects from all branches of the military: six suspects from the United States Army's 7th Special Forces Group, two people from the United States Marine Corps, two people from the United States Navy, and another from the United States Air Force for misconduct.
 A U.S. Air Force colonel was sent to Colombia to review the case and obtain evidence before returning to interview the suspects.